Giully314/giully314.github.io/formation.markdown

 Book Information Theory A tutorial introduction by James V Stone
 Book Proofs by Jay Cummings
 Book Elements of set theory by Herbert B. Enderton
-Book A beginner's guide to mathematical logic by Raymond M. Smullyan (current)
+Book A beginner's guide to mathematical logic by Raymond M. Smullyan

 ## Chemistry & Biology